Modelling of Processes

 • Model for detailed analysis of conditions inside of an equipment

 Models included in the course are mostly based on a system of equations (mainly linear) and ordinary differential equations.
-Besides analytical solution of equations systems students will learn how to apply basic numerical methods to the solution of ODEs and to solve by graphical method linear optimization problems.
+Besides analytical solution of equations systems, students will learn how to apply basic numerical methods to the solution and the application of software tools.

 Learning outcomes of the course unit

-Students will understand the basic principles of mathematical model design for complex systems.
+Students will understand the basic principles of mathematical model design for processing and energy systems.
 They will also learn about model application in practice.
 They will get an overview of process and energy systems and the types of models that are used for design, analysis and optimization.
-After finishing the course, students should be able to choose appropriate type of model for the design, analysis or optimization of a system or equipment, they should understand the basic principles of those models, have insight in corresponding solution methods and experience with their application.
+After finishing the course, students should be able to choose appropriate type of model for the design, analysis or optimization of a system or equipment and should understand the basic principles of those models.

-Process systems engineering, basic knowledge of mathematics, physics and thermomechanics from the first four semesters at FME.
+Basic knowledge of mathematics and physics from the first four semesters at FME.

 Recommended optional programme components